Conjunctivitis (Pink Eye) During Pregnancy

 - Can Conjunctivitis Affect Pregnancy?

-Conjunctivitis is inflammation caused by virus/bacteria that affects the conjunctiva, which is a thin membrane located on the inside of the eyelids and on the surface of the eye.
-The causes of the infection are quite a few (described below); however, the infection is common and can be transmitted easily by touch or, as mentioned earlier, by coming in close contact with someone who has the infection.
+Conjunctivitis is inflammation caused by a virus/bacteria that affects the conjunctiva, a thin membrane located on the inside of the eyelids and on the eye’s surface.
+The causes of the infection are quite a few (described below); however, the infection is common and can be transmitted easily by touch or by coming in close contact with someone with the infection.
+Conjunctivitis can cause eye redness, eyelid swelling, watery, yellow or green discharge from the affected eye, and a feeling like there is something like sand in the eye.

 There is no cause for concern since it is a common infection in pregnant women.
-It does not cause any long-term effects or eye damage, unless ignored or if it persists beyond 1 week.
-The inflammation stays for roughly a week, and goes away by itself; however, the discomfort might be too irritating for pregnant women.
+It does not cause any long-term effects or eye damage unless ignored or if it persists beyond one week.
+The inflammation stays for roughly a week and resolves within 7-10 days of infection; however, the discomfort might be too irritating for pregnant women.
 There are medicines available that provide some respite from the burning sensation or itching in the eyes.

 What Causes Conjunctivitis During Pregnancy?